aws-samples/iot-dotnet-publisher-consumer/README.md

 ```

-Then create an instance of Mqtt client object with IOT endpoint, broker port for MQTT, X509Certificate object for root certificate, X5092certificate object for device certificate and Mqttsslprotocols enumeration for TLS1.2.
+Then create an instance of Mqtt client object with IoT endpoint, broker port for MQTT, X509Certificate object for root certificate, X5092certificate object for device certificate and Mqttsslprotocols enumeration for TLS1.2.

-Once the connection is successful publish to AWS IOT by specifying the  Topic and Payload.
-The following code snippet covers all of these :-
+Once the connection is successful publish to AWS IoT by specifying the  Topic and Payload.
+The following code snippet covers all of these.
+Make sure to update the iotEndpoint variable with the name of your account's IoT endpoint if it was not updated when running the provisioning script.

 ```  c#